 * Depending on the university or institution of enrolment.

-For additional information about the basic year in the other two cities, please check:
+For additional information about the foundation year in the other two cities, please check:

 The specialisation year

-After having successfully finished the basic year you may register for additional courses at Boswell Bèta to gain entrance to technical or biomedical studies.
+After having successfully finished the foundation year you may register for additional courses at Boswell Bèta to gain entrance to technical or biomedical studies.

 Physics is a requirement for most technical studies.
-This course can be completed during the basic year.
+This course can be completed during the foundation year.
 That is why the preparation for a technical course takes one full year.

 Please note: for admission to TU Delft you must pass the ‘Vaktaal’ course.